culvertsoft/mgen/advanced_use_tabs/cmd_line_arg_parsing.md

 Below is an example on how to use this functionality:

+{% highlight java %}

 // Just like previous examples we need a class registry ClassRegistry registry = new ClassRegistry();

 // Select the class you wish to map the command line arguments to
 // - We use one of the classes from the previous fruit example Class<Apple> cls = Apple.class;

 // Then we create the parser
 CommandLineArgParser parser = new CommandLineArgParser(cls, registry);

 // And the corresponding help string
 String helpString = new CommandLineArgHelp(cls).toString();

 // Now we can print the help string System.out.println(helpString);

 // And map command line args directly to an object
 // The "-" signs are not required.
-    String[] applicationArgs = {"-brand", "A", "-radius", "3" };
+String[] applicationArgs = {"-brand", "A", "-radius", "3"};
-    Apple apply = parser.parse(applicationArgs);
+Apple apple = parser.parse(applicationArgs);

+{% endhighlight %}